 This isn’t a long-term solution, but if you just need a phone to use for a short holiday or business trip, this solution works well.

 It’s not necessarily the cheapest way to go about this, but there are services out there that promise to unlock your phone, regardless of the carrier, and free it up to use on other networks in China.

-Take, for example, one such service named IMEI.org.
-It will cost you well over $100, but they can get your iPhone unlocked no questions asked.
+Take, for example, one such service like CellularUnlocker.
+It will cost you a bit of money, but they can get your iPhone unlocked no questions asked.
 They claim that it’s perfectly legal and all you have to provide is the IMEI number and your email.

 If you’re desperate and you consider yourself tech-savvy, you can also look into jailbreaking your iPhone.
 In essence, “jailbreaking” an iPhone is setting it free from the native restrictions that Apple puts on the phone.
 You void your warranty but you get a usable phone.